SACHSTech/Lesson-Working-with-Arrays/README.md

 2. **The design approach** — How arrays help us solve it
 3. **The code** — A clearly written example program

-Annotated solutions to these problems can be found [here](SOLUTIONS.md).

 ## 1. Accessing Elements

 ### Goal